-The practice carried out assessments and treatment in line with relevant and current evidence based guidance and standards, including NICE best practice guidelines.
+The practice carried out assessments and treatment in line with relevant and current evidence based guidance and standards, including National Institute for Health and Care Excellence (NICE) best practice guidelines.
 The practice had systems in place to ensure all clinical staff were kept up to date with these guidelines.
 The practice had access to guidelines from NICE and used this information to develop how care and treatment was delivered to meet needs.
 The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records.
-We noted the practice had a limited number of clinical protocols and following discussions plan to review and implement protocols where required.
+We noted the practice had a limited number of clinical protocols.
+The GPs were aware of the gap and during their protected time were working to develop and implement clinical protocols.